Engee documentation

 WARNING: redefinition of constant Main.g_Earth.
 This may fail, cause incorrect answers, or produce other errors.

-Documenting Structures
+Documenting structures

-Suppose there is a set of identical shapes.
+Let's have a set of identical shapes.

 In [ ]: